xlladdins/xll/docs/Excel4MacrosA-D.md

 | 3               | Bottom                 |
 | 4               | Justify                |

-Orientation    is a number from 0 to 4 specifying the orientation of the text.
+Orientation&nbsp;&nbsp;&nbsp;&nbsp;is a number from 0 to 4 specifying
+the orientation of the text.
 If orientation is omitted, text orientation does not change.

 |                 |                                               |
 | --------------- | --------------------------------------------- |